Maxwell011/independent-blogger/README.md

-This is a blog application integrated with AI to create blogs accor
+This is a blog application integrated with AI to create blogs according to you prompts

 ## Technologies Used